No Task Left Behind: Isotropic Model Merging with Common and Task-Specific Subspaces: Isotropic Merging in Common and Task-specific Subspaces

 \subsection{Isotropic Merging in Common Subspace}

 In~\cref{sec:motivation-alignment}, we demonstrated the high alignment of each task matrix with the matrix obtained by Task Arithmetic.
 This alignment indicates that the span of dominant singular vectors of the merged matrix effectively covers the subspace of each task and provides a good approximation of the \textit{common subspace}.
-However, significant variability in the average alignment ratio across the dataset leads to a lower accuracy improvement for less correlated tasks compared to more correlated ones.
-This variability stems from the skewness of the task arithmetic spectrum (\cref{fig:teaser} and \ref{fig:combined-spectra}), which is concentrated in the first few singular values (which we call \textit{top} or \textit{dominant}), favoring more correlated tasks.
+However, significant variability in the average alignment ratio across the dataset leads to a lower accuracy improvement for less aligned tasks compared to the tasks belonging to groups with high alignment.
+This variability stems from the skewness of the task arithmetic spectrum (\cref{fig:teaser} and \ref{fig:combined-spectra}), which is concentrated in the first few singular values (which we call \textit{top} or \textit{dominant}), favoring the tasks from the highly aligned groups.
 Our proposed methodology, which we call \textit{\underline{Iso}tropic Merging in \underline{C}ommon Subspace} (\texttt{Iso-C}), aims to equalize the spectrum of the task arithmetic matrix in order to enhance the \textit{average subspace alignment ratio} and ensure a more balanced representation across tasks in the merged model.

 Consider the sum of task matrices $\Delta_{\text{TA}} = \sum_t \Delta_t$, where $\Delta_t \in \mathbb{R}^{m \times n}$.
 Via Singular Value Decomposition (SVD) on $\Delta_{\text{TA}}$ we obtain $\Delta_{\text{TA}} = U \Sigma V^{\top}$, where $U \in \mathbb{R}^{m \times r}$ and $V \in \mathbb{R}^{n \times r}$ represent, respectively, the left and right singular vectors of $\Delta_{\text{TA}}$, and $\Sigma \in \mathbb{R}^{r \times r}$ is the diagonal matrix containing the singular values.
 We denote the vector of singular values by $\sigma = \text{diag}(\Sigma) \in \mathbb{R}^{r}$.